YunoHost/moulinette/README.md

 ### Important files
 * `` parse_args `` File executed on function calling - i.e `` ./parse_args user create ``.
 Will be renamed `` yunohost `` when packaged.
 * `` action_map.yml `` Defines all CLI actions and links arguments.
 * `` yunohost.py `` Contains all YunoHost functions likely to be shared between moulinette files.
 Also contains service connections classes (erk).
-Refers to "Service connections" paragraph.
 * `` yunohost_*.py `` Files containing action functions. `` * `` is the category: user, domain, firewall, etc.

 ### How to add a function ?